alexandear/alexandear.github.io/content/posts/2025-02-28-malicious-go-programs.md

 My PR was mentioned by [Adam Bouqdib](https://github.com/abemedia) in his [PR](https://github.com/leighmcculloch/gocheckcompilerdirectives/pull/4) to the same repository.
 I clicked on his profile and noticed that he had created an issue titled "Ignore context.Background() and context.TODO() in cleanup" in the `usetesting` repository.

-`usetesting` is familiar to me as it is a Go linter created recently by ldez, which I had reviewed.
+`usetesting` is familiar to me as it is a Go linter created recently by [Ludovic Fernandez](https://github.com/ldez), which I had reviewed.
 However, I realized that the issue was created not in [`ldez/usetesting`](https://github.com/ldez/usetesting) but in `ultimatepate/usetesting`.
 This was strange.